-If you’ve always wanted to take a RV road trip but a little shy about driving, worry no more!
+If you’ve always wanted to take an RV road trip but a little shy about driving, worry no more!

 For the camper who’s never driven a large truck or vehicle, you might want to start small for your first trip.
+After all, picking the right RV rental is an important part of your vacation!

 We suggest trying a Cruise America RV rental like a truck camper or C-Class unit.

-Know Your Dimensions
+Know Your RV’s Dimensions

-Make Wide Turns
+Use Your RV Turning Radius to Make Wide Turns

 Large vehicles require a larger turning radius.
 Make sure you clear the back tire – we don’t want any curb eaters here.
 Avoid trying to take a 90-degree turn and instead opt for a half circle-driving pattern.
 By taking a slightly wider turn, you can ensure a smooth transition and protect your passengers, as well as the vehicle itself.

 Driving a Cruise America RV is much easier than you think.
-Focus on safety, take your time and be aware of your surroundings.
+Focus on safety, take your time, and be aware of your surroundings.

 Remember, it’s about having fun on the road and enjoying the experience.